-Urine sediment after centrifuge normally contains 2 to 3 RBCs per high power field (RBC/HPF) on microscopic examination.
-There is consensus that ≥3 RBC/HPF in 2 of 3 urine specimens signals non-visible haematuria (NVH).
-However, fewer RBCs from just 1 specimen should not exclude patients with risk for malignancy from a complete evaluation, because intermittent bleeding may occur.
+Non-visible haematuria (NVH) is the presence of three or more red blood cells (RBCs) per high-power microscope field on a midstream, clean-catch urine sample.
+However, fewer RBCs from just one specimen should not exclude patients with risk for malignancy from a complete evaluation, because intermittent bleeding may occur.

 The most important initial diagnostic step is a detailed history, with the aim of identifying risk factors for malignancy.
-History may also indicate less serious causes (e.g., recent exercise or sexual activity, UTI, and menstruation).
+History may also indicate less serious causes (e.g., recent exercise or sexual activity, urinary tract infection, and menstruation).

-The risk of urinary tract malignancy increases with age >40 years, tobacco use, previous radiation exposure, and certain occupational exposures (dyes, benzenes, aromatic amines) and medications such as phenacetin (available only in Japan), cyclophosphamide, and aristolochic acid in some herbal weight loss preparations).
+The risk of urinary tract malignancy increases with age >35 years, tobacco use, previous radiation exposure, and certain occupational exposures (dyes, benzenes, aromatic amines) and medications such as phenacetin (available only in Japan), cyclophosphamide, and aristolochic acid in some herbal weight loss preparations).
+Asymptomatic NVH is more likely to be associated with urinary tract malignancy in men.
+Obesity and hypertension are risk factors for renal cell carcinoma.
 If malignancy is suspected, based on a high-risk profile, then evaluation of the entire urinary tract, including upper tract imaging and cystoscopy for the lower tract, is required.
 By contrast, the work-up of low-risk patients can be more focused towards the suspected cause without a complete urinary tract survey.
 The UK National Institute for Health and Care Excellence recommends that people ≥60 years should be referred for an appointment within 2 weeks using a suspected cancer pathway referral for bladder cancer if they have unexplained NVH and either dysuria or a raised white cell count on a blood test.

 Considering the source of bleeding by anatomical site offers an organised approach.
 The upper urinary tract includes the kidneys (glomerular or non-glomerular) and ureters, with remaining structures in the lower urinary tract.
 These dividing lines are useful to apply during the history and physical examination, as well as when ordering diagnostic tests, because no one diagnostic test evaluates the urinary tract completely.